Claudette Colvin: Recognition

-Colvin has often said she is not angry that she did not get more recognition; rather, she is disappointed.
-She said she felt as if she was "getting [her] Christmas in January rather than the 25th."
+Colvin repeatedly said she was not angry that she did not get more recognition, just disappointed it took so long.
+Her role in Browder v.
+Gayle was largely ignored until she was a retiree, and she compared the eventual honor to "getting my Christmas in January rather than the 25th".

-I don’t think there’s room for many more icons.
-I think that history only has room enough for certain—you know, how many icons can you choose?
-So, you know, I think you compare history, like—most historians say Columbus discovered America, and it was already populated.
-But they don’t say that Columbus discovered America; they should say, for the European people, that is, you know, their discovery of the new world.
+I don’t think there's room for many more icons.
+I think that history only has room enough for certain—you know, how many icons can you choose? [...]
+Most historians say Columbus discovered America, and it was already populated.
+But they don't say that Columbus discovered America; they should say, for the European people, that is, you know, their discovery of the new world.